Rockwatch

-Rockwatch is the junior club of the Geologists' Association, and has been established under its auspices in November 2001.
-It is, however, run independently from the parent body.
+Rockwatch is the junior club of the Geologists' Association, established in November 2001.
+Although it operates under the auspices of the Geologists' Association, it functions independently from the parent body.

 Magazine

 Rockwatch publishes a full colour magazine three times a year.
 Each issue is full of geological articles, many of them cutting-edge science, as well as activities and puzzles.

 Field trips

 Field trips take place throughout the UK, and give members the chance to meet eminent geologists, as well as collect fossils and minerals.
 Parents/guardians are required to accompany their children.